heyouwei2021/AI-competitiveness/README.md

 # AI-competitiveness
-measure AI competitiveness by patents and papers
+This research measures AI competitiveness by patents and papers.
+Content will be uploaded soon.